bechnokid/11ty-neocities/src/resources/status-cafe/feed-reader.md

 }
 ```

-This loop takes the data from each StatusCafe post and splits them into different variables that we can put into the "html" variable later on.
+This loop takes the data from each StatusCafe post and splits them into different variables that we can put into the `html` variable later on.
 I'll explain each one.

-- **html** - The HTML that will display all of your data from StatusCafe.
+- **Line 1** - `html` will display all of your data from StatusCafe.
 You'll notice that it says that you don't have any statuses by default.
 This will only show if you don't have any posts in your StatusCafe.
 Otherwise, it will change.
-- **title** - Displays your StatusCafe username along with the emoji picked when creating the post.
-Note the `NUMBER_OF_CHARACTERS` shown in the code block.
+- **Line 4** - `title` displays your StatusCafe username along with the emoji picked when creating the post.
+Note the `NUMBER_OF_CHARACTERS` on the same line.
 This number should be equal to the number of characters in your username.
 However, if you want to include the emoji associated with the status, just add 3 to the number of characters in your username.
   - For example, my username "bechnokid" contains 9 characters.
 If I wanted to include the emoji, I would replace `NUMBER_OF_CHARACTERS` with 9 + 3, which would be 12.
   - The final line would then be the following: